The Niagara Physician Recruitment Program can provide physicians with resources:

 Immigration Support

-• A sponsoring or ‘hiring’ organization can apply for a labour market impact assessment (LMIA), which will allow you to work under a closed work permit linked to the organization.
+• LMIA – A sponsoring or ‘hiring’ organization can apply for either a labour market impact assessment (LMIA), which will allow you to work under a closed work permit linked to hiring clinic.
 Community recruiters can complete this as an unpaid 3rd party.
+Within 15-30 days, a decision letter will be issued by Service Canada to the hiring organization.

 • your job offer letter.